 Stretching for over 550 miles along the length of the state, from Galena to the Cahokia Mounds, the Great River Road spans a diverse range of topography.
 This makes it the ideal route for viewing Illinois’ full spectrum of autumn colors.
 Ash, hickory, maple, and oak trees line the bluffs overlooking the river adding resplendent shades of red, orange, and yellow that reflect beautifully over the water.

 Fall is the most romantic season.
 Here are six of the loveliest spots you can’t miss along the Great River Road.

-Illinois is blessed with majestic riverfront landscape to view the autumn colors.
+Illinois is blessed with majestic riverfront landscapes to view the autumn colors.
 Nowhere is that more evident than at the Meeting of the Great Rivers.
-This scenic roadway nestled by the rolling waters of the mighty Mississippi, Missouri, and Illinois Rivers puts on a dazzling natural display of colorful trees plants, and birds that’ll leave you in awe of the season.
+This scenic roadway nestled by the rolling waters of the mighty Mississippi, Missouri, and Illinois rivers puts on a dazzling natural display of colorful trees, plants, and birds that’ll leave you in awe of the season.

 It’s impossible to see everything there is to see on the Great River Road in a single day.
 Check out our six-day guide to this scenic byway.